BenGregory23/BenGregory23/ReadMe.md

 - 📫 How to reach me **bengregorygbr@gmail.com**

-- 💾 What is my stack : I am mainly doing Typescript and Java but I also use some Go.
+- 💾 My stack is mainly Typescript and Java but I also use some Go.